mkhbragg/interval-timer-backend/README.md

 ## Setting up your admin key

-The API allows the user to update data if a valid key is provided.
-This is a simplified example of auth that checks if the user entered key matches the one in the `.env`.
+The API allows the client to update data if a valid key is provided.
+This is a simplified example of auth that checks if the submitted key matches the one in the `.env`.

 To set your app up to support auth: